 What is your chief enemy of creativity?

-Another enemy is of course repetition, for example when one is forced to allegedly gratifying narcissistic exposure to play ever and ever the expected role again, instead of progressing with one’s own thinking.
+Another enemy is of course repetition, for example when one is forced to allegedly gratify narcissistic exposure to play ever and ever the expected role again, instead of progressing with one’s own thinking.

 You couldn’t live without…

 Well, obviously, as a materialist I would say water, air and carbon.
-But I am also very much in need of bodily exercise, such as biking and long distance running.
+But I am also very much in need of bodily exercises, such as biking and long-distance running.
 I also would not want to live without sincerity and irony.